ASTEROID ASTROLOGY

 What Counts as a Spiritual Asteroid

 The phrase spiritual asteroids is imprecise on purpose.
-There is no authoritative list, and different astrologers use different bodies for what they call the sacred cluster.
-What most readings share is a focus on asteroids whose mythological namesakes carry themes of devotion, mystery, wisdom, initiation, descent, and the relationship with forces larger than the individual self.
-These are the territories the classical planets touch only in general, and which the asteroid reading can address with more specificity.
+There is no authoritative list, and different astrologers use different bodies for this cluster.
+What most readings share is a focus on mythological namesakes carrying themes of devotion, mystery, wisdom, initiation, descent, and the relationship with forces larger than the individual self.

 Vesta as the Center of the Cluster

-The practical first step for anyone exploring the cluster is to name the flame.
-Read your Vesta carefully, identify the practice it points toward, and begin the ordinary daily return to that practice.
-The other asteroids become more legible once the Vesta work is underway.
-They describe how the flame is tended, not what to do when there is no flame yet.
+The practical first step for anyone exploring the cluster is to name the focus.
+Read your Vesta carefully, identify the practice it may point toward, and compare the symbolism with lived habits.
+The other asteroids become optional context.

 Mystery, Descent, and Return